 These questions apply to both fiction and non-fiction writing.

-I provide written and verbal feedback.
-Writing is a process, and my role as an editor is to contribute to the writer’s process.
-The writer is the driver and determines the destination; I offer navigation suggestions from the passenger seat.
+Writing is a process, and a good editor contributes to the author’s process without directing.
+The writer is the driver and determines the destination; the editor offers navigation suggestions from the passenger seat.